scale-lab/BLASYS/README.md

 ```
 metric METRIC_FUNCTION_NAME
 ```
-To run BLASYS in parallel mode, use following command.
+To turn on/off parallel mode in BLASYS, use following command.
 You are able to limit the number of cores to use.
 If cpu number is not specified, BLASYS will use all available cores.
 ```
-parallel [-cpu NUMBER_OF_CORES_USE]
+parallel on/off [-cpu NUMBER_OF_CORES_USE]
 ```
 7. At this step, BLASYS is ready to do approximation.
 There are two optio.
 Use following command to do greedy design-space exploration until error threshold is met or all partitions reach factorization degree 1.
 All arguments are optional.
 You can provide a list of threshold which are separated by comma, e.g. ``-ts 0.005,0.01``.The default step size is 1.
 The default number of tracks is 3.
 ```
-greedy [-ts LIST_THRESHOLD] [-s STEP_SIZE] [-tr NUMBER_OF_TRACKS]
+blasys [-ts LIST_THRESHOLD] [-s STEP_SIZE] [-tr NUMBER_OF_TRACKS]
 ```
 Or you may specify the number of iterations by following command.
 The default number of iteration number is 1.
 ```